openvinotoolkit/open_model_zoo/models/public/cocosnet/README.md

 Output color order is `RGB`.

-## Download a Model and Convert it into Inference Engine Format
+## Download a Model and Convert it into OpenVINO™ IR Format

-You can download models and if necessary convert them into Inference Engine format using the [Model Downloader and other automation tools](../../../tools/model_tools/README.md) as shown in the examples below.
+You can download models and if necessary convert them into OpenVINO™ IR format using the [Model Downloader and other automation tools](../../../tools/model_tools/README.md) as shown in the examples below.

 An example of using the Model Downloader:
 ```